Have you heard of Swagbucks?

 Signing up for Swagbucks is simple.
-Simple go to the Swagbuck’s page and either sign in with Facebook or fill out a simple form with your e-mail address and a password for your Swagbucks account.
-Registration is free, and over the next few days, we have a coupon code you can use!
+Simply go to the Swagbuck’s page and either sign in with Facebook or fill out a simple form with your e-mail address and a password for your Swagbucks account.
+Registration is free!

-Once you are signed up, make sure you stay signed in so you can use Swagbucks to search the Internet and earn points.
+Once you are signed up, make sure you stay signed in so you can use SwagBucks to search the Internet and earn points.
 You can default your search engine for your browser so that each time you search, you have a chance to win Swag Bucks, so you don’t lose any opportunities to earn more!

-There are many ways to earn Swagbucks.
+There are many ways to earn points called SB.
 Like I said, if you use it to search the Internet, you will randomly earn points.
-I have earned anywhere from 7 to 79 points at one time.
+I have earned anywhere from 7 to 79 SB points at one time.
 Those points continue to accrue until you redeem them for your rewards.

 In addition to searching the Internet, there are many other ways to earn points:

 - Watch television programming.
 Like to find new recipes?
-Watch the Food Network videos on Swagbucks and earn points.
+Watch the Food Network videos on SwagBucks and earn points.
 SwagBucks also streams off of Hulu, so they also have movie trailers, celebrity news and more.
-(They have many quick two to three minute shows that you can watch to earn points in many other areas besides cooking.)
+(They have many quick two to three minute shows and videos that you can watch to earn points in many other areas besides cooking.)

 - Use coupons.
 If you routinely print coupons off the Internet, print them from Swagbucks.
-For every coupon you redeem at the grocery store, you earn 10 Swagbucks.
+For every coupon you redeem at the grocery store, you earn 10 SB.

 - Take a poll.
 There are usually short, one question polls that you can answer.
-This takes less than 10 seconds, and you can earn a Swagbuck.
+This takes less than 10 seconds, and you can earn a SB.

 These are just a few ways to earn rewards; there are many more, some more labor intensive than others.
 I usually just have time for the polls and searching the Internet, and I still earned enough in a year to redeem for Amazon gift cards and get a few presents for my kids at Christmas.